webix-hub/docs/data/datatable/styling.md

 - **.webix_column .webix_first** - the first column of the table
 - **.webix_column .webix_cell** - a cell of the column

-@seodescr:

-- See more information about Webix [javascript framework](https://webix.com) and [Data Table widget](https://webix.com/widget/datatable/) there.

 @metadescr: Learn how to change the appearance of DataTable.
 You can apply CSS styles to the header, rows, columns or the whole table.
 The page contains code examples and samples.
 @doctitle: Styling Webix DataTable elements: header, cells, rows, etc.